tinesoft/spring-esdata-loader/README.md

 # spring-esdata-loader
 [![Build  Status](https://travis-ci.org/tinesoft/spring-esdata-loader.svg?branch=master)](https://travis-ci.org/tinesoft/spring-esdata-loader)

-`spring-esdata-loader` is a Java testing library to help write integration tests for [spring-data elasticsearch](https://spring.io/projects/spring-data-elasticsearch)-based projects, by allowing to easily load data into Elasticsearch, using entity mappings (i.e domain classes annotated with `@Document`, `@Field`, etc) and via a specfic **Junit 4**'s Rule or **JUnit Jupiter**'s Extension.
+`spring-esdata-loader` is a Java testing library to help you write integration tests for your [spring-data elasticsearch](https://spring.io/projects/spring-data-elasticsearch)-based projects, by allowing you to easily load data into Elasticsearch, using entity mappings (i.e domain classes annotated with `@Document`, `@Field`, etc) and via a specific **Junit 4**'s Rule or **JUnit Jupiter**'s Extension.

-The library reads all the metadata it needs from the entity class (index name, index type, etc) , uses them to create/refresh the index on the ES server and feeds it with the data using the `ElasticsearchTemplate` present in your test application context.
+The library reads all the metadata it needs from the entity classes (index name, index type, etc) , uses them to create/refresh the index on the ES server and feeds it with the data using the `ElasticsearchTemplate` present in your test application context.

 ## Features